ybs294000/SalaryScope/docs/DATA_DICTIONARY.md

 ## 6. Model Hub Bundle Schema

-Each Model Hub bundle is a 3-file package stored in a versioned folder in the HuggingFace repo: `models/{folder_name}/`.
+Each Model Hub bundle is a versioned package stored in the HuggingFace repo at `models/{folder_name}/`.

 ### 6.1 Bundle Files